 Lurie maintains control of the team to this day, and it has proven to be quite a wise investment.
 Based on the latest NFL franchise valuations from Forbes, the Eagles are now worth a whopping $3.05 billion.
 That places them at 10th on the list of 32 teams.
 The Dallas Cowboys hold down the top spot at $5.5 billion, while the Buffalo Bills are in 32nd with an estimated value of $1.9 billion.

-The Eagles have reached the Super Bowl three times in franchise history, winning the Big Game just once.
-Here’s a look back at the results from all three contests.
+The Eagles have reached the Super Bowl five times in franchise history, winning the Big Game just once.
+They have a chance to double that total in Super Bowl LVII.
+Here’s a look back at the results from all three previous contests.

 In the pre-merger days, the Eagles took down what was known as the NFL Championship on three occasions: 1948, 1949, and 1960.

 The Eagles have retired a total of nine-player numbers thus far.
 Here’s a look at franchise greats on the list, listed in order by jersey number.